Hannibal – Barcelona to Rome

 • Villeneuve-les-Avignon - an idyllic location to prepare for the Alps.

-• A gastronomic and wine connoisseurs dream as we traverse from Catalonian Spain over the Pyrenees through southern France between the vines of some of European's great wine producers
+• A gastronomic and wine connoisseur's dream as we traverse from Catalonian Spain over the Pyrenees through southern France between the vines of some of Europe's great wine producers

-• UNESCO heritage listed Avignon, once home to the Popes and location of the stunning Papal Palace
+• UNESCO heritage listed Avignon, once home to the Pope and location of the stunning Papal Palace

 • Ride into the Alps on Hannibal's trail and find out why and how he crossed this immense mountain range